DeepPhe/DeepPhe-Viz-v1/README.md

 dbms.active_database=deepphe.db
 ````

 You'll also have a file named `deepphe-viz-0.2.0-plugin.zip` in the directory `deepphe-viz-neo4j/target` after building the [DeepPhe system](https://github.com/DeepPhe/DeepPhe-Release/blob/master/README.md).
 This compressed file contains a directory named `plugins`.
 All the jar files of the `plugins` directory must be copied to `<NEO4J_HOME>/plugins` directory.
-The Viz tool uses these libraries to interact with the customized DeepPhe system database.
+The DeepPhe-Viz uses these libraries to interact with the customized DeepPhe system database.

 To run Neo4j as a console application, use:
 `./<NEO4J_HOME>/bin/neo4j console`